etherkit/JTEncode/README.md

       break;
     }

-Once the channel symbols have been generate, it is a simple matter of transmitting them in sequence, each of the correct amount of time:
+Once the channel symbols have been generated, it is a simple matter of transmitting them in sequence, each the correct amount of time:

     // Now transmit the channel symbols
     for(i = 0; i < symbol_count; i++)